marjoriecrowell/Data-mgmt/README.md

-# Data-mgmt-final-project
+# Data-mgmt
-Final project for data management class
+Course materials for data management class

 ## Contents of repository
-I have uploaded for this project a colab notebook and 3 data files in .csv format.
+I have uploaded for this project two directories:

+* One labeled "THA1," which contains my colab notebook and 3 .csv files for the THA1
+* One labeled "Colab notebooks," which contains my colab notebooks from the class lab sessions

 ## Data files and information
 The three data files